Ghous Ali Shah: Career

 Shah practiced law until 1979, becoming one of the best criminal law lawyers in the country.
 He was elected President of the District Bar Association Khairpur for record tenures of six years continuously.
-He was elected to the highest elected office of the Advocates of Pakistan as the Vice Chairman of the Pakistan Bar Council for two terms in 1975 & 1979, when he was elevated to the bench as Judge of the Sindh High Court at Karachi.
+He was elected to the highest elected office of the Advocates of Pakistan as the Vice Chairman of the Pakistan Bar Council for two terms in 1975 and 1979, when he was elevated to the bench as Judge of the Sindh High Court at Karachi.

-From 1981–1984 he was the provincial Minister for Education, Culture, Sports and Law, Government of Sindh.
-Then he was Minister for Law, Local Bodies & Rural Development from 1984–1985.
+From 1981 to 1984 he was the provincial Minister for Education, Culture, Sports and Law, Government of Sindh.
+Then he was Minister for Law, Local Bodies and Rural Development from 1984 to 1985.
 He retired from the Sindh High Court & re-entered politics.
-He was elected as member of the Provincial Assembly of Sindh and became leader of the house and Chief Minister of Sindh, Pakistan, from 1985–1988.
+He was elected as member of the Provincial Assembly of Sindh and became leader of the house and Chief Minister of Sindh, Pakistan, from 1985 to 1988.